-Title IV federal program eligibility is based on a process called Need Analysis.
-The following is a brief explanation of Need Analysis.
+Title IV federal program eligibility is based on a process called Needs Analysis.
+The following is a brief explanation of Needs Analysis.

-First, a determination is made as to whether the student is independent or dependent on his parents.
+First, a determination is made as to whether the students are independent or dependent on their parents.
 There are several factors that are taken into account.
 Students should carefully read the FAFSA and its instructions.

-Should the student have questions determining his status, the financial aid staff can provide further explanation.
+Should the students have questions determining their status, the financial aid staff can provide further explanation.

-If the student is determined to be dependent on his parents, a parental contribution is assessed.
+If the students are determined to be dependent on his parents, a parental contribution is assessed.
 This is the amount that the parents are expected to pay, based on their income and available assets.
 Allowances are made for expenses such as living allowance based on family size, taxes paid, and the number of children in college.

-The student himself is expected to contribute towards his education, using his earnings, if applicable.
-The student's assets (such as savings) are generally considered to be available for the purpose of his education and are expected to be divided among his years of post-secondary education.
+The students themselves are expected to contribute towards their education, using their earnings, if applicable.
+The students' assets (such as savings) are generally considered to be available for the purpose of their education and are expected to be divided among their years of post-secondary education.

 The Parental Contribution, where applicable, is added to the Student Contribution, to yield the Expected Family Contribution (EFC).
 Expenses beyond those listed above may be considered under a process known as Professional Judgment.
 This process can be initiated by parent or student request after the student's initial eligibility has been determined.
-Then, the student and/or parent would submit documentation of unusual expenses, such as tuition or medical expenses.
-These expenses can be taken into account by the financial aid staff to produce a different EFC.
+Then, the students and/or parents would submit documentation of unusual expenses, such as tuition paid for siblings or medical expenses.
+These expenses can be taken into account by the financial aid staff to produce an adjusted EFC.